brevzin/brevzin.github.io/_posts/2019-07-28-comparisons-cpp20.md

 special cases or exceptions.
 Just keep in mind the high-level principles are:

 - Only primary operators are reversed
-- Only secondary operators are rewritten (in terms of their respectively primary)
+- Only secondary operators are rewritten (in terms of their respective primary)
 - Candidate lookup considers all the operators of that name and all the reversals and rewrites all in one go
 - If the best viable candidate is either rewritten or reversed, and the rewrite